GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Parentheses `()` is necessary upon function definition even if the function does not have any parameter.

 ### `return` Statement
-The `return` statement is a function-exclusive statement that returns the value processed in the function.
-Once a return statement is executed, the function ends immediately despite the remaining codes.
+The `return` statement is a function-exclusive statement that returns the value processed by a function.
+Once encountering a return statement, the function ends immediately despite having remaining codes.
+The `return` statement is not essential, which returns `None` if not present.

-Functions do not need to have a `return` statement, which will return `None` when passed to variables.

 ```python
 def function_name():